San Diego to Dallas Relocation

 Multiethnic people waiting in queue. preparing for job interview, unemployed vacancy applicants

-In late 2021, Elon Musk decided to leave California for Austin, Texas.
-Likewise, other tech giants like Oracle, Palantir, and HP Enterprises have moved their base.
 The fact is economic opportunities have either stagnated or are shrinking in California due to several reasons.
 In contrast, economic opportunities are growing in Dallas and throughout Texas.
-Today, Dallas serves as a base for numerous reputed brands like AT&T, Texas Instruments, Solera, Adobe, Microsoft, Apple, Salesforce, etc.

 So, you can expect more economic opportunities when moving from San Diego to Dallas.